 Teams' access to the system will only be through the Wi-Fi network, with no wired interconnection to any of the routers allowed.
-For the 2024 competition, considering the inherent difficulties of multi-AP coordination for teams' terminal stations (roaming) - it is considered that the challenge of frequency coordination for the first year is sufficiently high, and the good signal intensity verified in field tests, both APO2 and RTRO2 will not be available for team access.
+For the 2025 competition, considering the inherent difficulties of multi-AP coordination for teams' terminal stations (roaming) - it is considered that the challenge of frequency coordination is sufficiently high, and the good signal intensity verified in field tests, both AP02 and RTR02 will not be available for team access.